Mikhanil/Multi-GPU-Render-DX12/README.md

 This project is my master's thesis.
 Developed in collaboration with ITMO (https://itmo.ru/ru/) and Sperasoft (https://sperasoft.ru/)

+This project was taken as the basis for the graphics engine developed in the training team. https://github.com/Pepengineers

 For the project you need:
  1. Windows SDK 19041 version
  2. Internet for restore Nuget packages